-- You have procedures in place to vet members of your group
+- Putting procedures in place to vet members of your group

-- You have processes in place for training, reporting and data protection
+- Developing processes for training volunteers, reporting concerns, and data protection

-You will need to draw up what is called a ‘resettlement plan’.
-It sounds a bit a technical, but it isn’t really.
-In essence, it involves imagining all the things that a refugee family will need help with in order to settle into your community successfully, then writing down how you will achieve those things and assigning the tasks to the member of the group most capable of carrying them out.
+You will need to complete an Application Form.
+The form asks you to imagine all the things that a refugee family will need help with in order to settle into your community successfully, then write down how you will achieve those things and assigning the tasks to the member of the group most capable of carrying them out.
 Some of the areas your plan will need to cover include:

 - What you will do on the day of arrival and in the first week

 - Who will be doing interpreting (you will need people attached to your group throughout the 12-month sponsorship period who speak both English and Arabic)

 - Who can help the refugees to sign on with doctor, a dentist, register the children for school, etc